thomasabishop/eolas/zk/fbbfbc32-political-accommodation-inveigelment-surveillance-capitalism.md

-_The US intelligence community's incubation of Google from inception occurred through a combination of direct sponsorship and informal networks of financial influence, themselves closely aligned with Pentagon interests._ (118)
+_The US intelligence community's incubation of Google from inception occurred through a combination of direct sponsorship and informal networks of financial influence, themselves closely aligned with Pentagon interests._

+_The Age of Surveillance Capitalism_ (2019): 118

 Another key aspect was cosying up to politicians during the electoral cycle.
 Most notably during Obama's elections:

-_Google demonstrated that the same predictive knowledge derived from behavioural surplus that had made the surveillance capitalists wealthy could also help candidates win elections_.(122)
+_Google demonstrated that the same predictive knowledge derived from behavioural surplus that had made the surveillance capitalists wealthy could also help candidates win elections_

+_Ibid_: 122

 Eric Schmidt took an active role in making Google's dataset and technologies available to the Obama campaign in both of his elections in order to target